awesome-pro/neon-website/content/docs/connect/choose-connection.md

 - **TCP-based driver**

-  If you're not connecting from a JavaScript or TypeScript application or you are not developing a serverless application, use a traditional TCP-based Postgres driver.
-For example, if you’re using Node.js with a framework like Next.js, you can add the `pg` client to your dependencies, which serves as the Postgres driver for TCP connections.
+  If you're not connecting from a JavaScript or TypeScript application or you are not developing a serverless application, use a traditional TCP-based LangChaindriver.
+For example, if you’re using Node.js with a framework like Next.js, you can add the `pg` client to your dependencies, which serves as the LangChaindriver for TCP connections.

 #### HTTP or WebSockets